Did you know...

 • Human-Friedrich Unterrainer:

-1. et al. "Is there an affective neuroscience of spirituality?
+3. et al. "Is there an affective neuroscience of spirituality?
 The development and validation of the OCEANic feelings scale."
-Frontiers in Human Neuroscience, 18:1329226.
+In: Frontiers in Human Neuroscience, 18:1329226.

-2. et al. "Anxious and depressive symptoms mediate the influence of sleep quality on suicidality in young adults."
-Frontiers in Public Health, 12:1322069.
+4. et al. "Anxious and depressive symptoms mediate the influence of sleep quality on suicidality in young adults."
+In: Frontiers in Public Health, 12:1322069.

-3. et al. "Primäremotionen und Bindung bei psychischer Erkrankung [Primary emotions and attachment in mental disorder]."
-Zeitschrift für Psychosomatische Medizin und Psychotherapie, 70.
+5. et al. "Primäremotionen und Bindung bei psychischer Erkrankung [Primary emotions and attachment in mental disorder]."
+In: Zeitschrift für Psychosomatische Medizin und Psychotherapie, 70.

 Spirituality: A Path Analysis

-5. et al. "Influence of Attachment Styles on the Relationship between Primary Emotions and Substance Related Addictive Behaviors."
-Frontiers in Public Health, 12:1380539.
+7. et al. "Influence of anxious Attachment on the Relationship between Primary Emotions and Substance-Related Addictive Behaviors."
+In: Frontiers in Public Health, 12:1380539.

-6. et al. "The effectiveness of a standardized tobacco cessation program on psychophysiological parameters in patients with addiction undergoing long-term rehabilitation: a quasi-experimental pilot study."
-BMC Medicine, 22:184.
+8. et al. "The effectiveness of a standardized tobacco cessation program on psychophysiological parameters in patients with addiction undergoing long-term rehabilitation: a quasi-experimental pilot study."
+In: BMC Medicine, 22:184.

-7. et al. "Does adult attachment mediate the relationship between primary emotion traits and eating disorder symptoms?"
-Frontiers in Psychology, 15:1372756.
+9. et al. "Does adult attachment mediate the relationship between primary emotion traits and eating disorder symptoms?"
+In: Frontiers in Psychology, 15:1372756.

-8. et al. "Theory of mind abilities during the course of bipolar disorder: A longitudinal study using mixed models."
-Psychiatry Research, 339:116039.
+10. et al. "Theory of mind abilities during the course of bipolar disorder: A longitudinal study using mixed models."
+In: Psychiatry Research, 339:116039.

 • Robert Wurzrainer: